apache/apisix/docs/en/latest/plugin-develop.md

 ### encrypted storage fields

-Specify the parameters to be stored encrypted(Requires APISIX version > 3.0.1)
+Specify the parameters to be stored encrypted.
+(Requires APISIX version >= 3.1.0)

 Some plugins require parameters to be stored encrypted, such as the `password` parameter of the `basic-auth` plugin.
 This plugin needs to specify in the `schema` which parameters need to be stored encrypted.